Ahmedmma72/BOOM/README.md

 *For technical details look up an already existing project or just ask*

+Note:
-Note: Database we grow in each step so be patient
+* Database we grow in each step so be patient
+* Some Libraries are uploaded
+* Use mysql (Xampp or Oracle)
+* Use Intellij idea

 1. Create a database table for "crawled URLs" and another for "URLs to be crawled"
 2. Create a crawler that removes from the first table and adds to the second one